Indraadityan-L/path-finder/README.md

   * To delete any boundaries that have already been drawn, use the right mouse button
 * Enter key is used to begin the path finding visualization

+The length of the shortest path from start point to end point will be displayed once the path has been found.

 To reset the program and start from the beginning again, click the scroll button of the mouse

 ```The pygame library is required for this program to run (pip install pygame)```